optimas-org/optimas/doc/source/examples/bo_with_astra.rst

 Description
 ~~~~~~~~~~~

-This examples shows how to perform a multi-objective Bayesian optimization of
+This example shows how to perform a multi-objective Bayesian optimization of
 beam parameters using `ASTRA <https://www.desy.de/~mpyflo/>`_.

 The setup is based on a beamline example from the ASTRA manual which can be found